inspec/inspec/docs-chef-io/content/inspec/resources/ipfilter.md

       it { should have_rule("pass out quick on dc0 proto tcp from any to any port = ssh flags S/FSRPAU keep state") }
     end

-Note that the rule specification must exactly match what's in the output of `'ipfstat -io'`, which will depend on how you've built your rules.
+Note that the rule specification must exactly match what is in the output of `'ipfstat -io'`, which depends on how you have built your rules.

 ## Matchers